 The minor consists of 15 credits which includes required and elective classes.
 There are no specific prerequisites other than those specified for some of the elective courses.

 Required courses: 3 courses (3 credits each)

 Courses at the 7000-7999 level are graduate courses open to qualified undergraduates.
 Enrollment in these courses requires approval by the College of Nursing.
 Students with sophomore standing entering the minor are expected to complete elective courses at the 1000-6999 level prior to entry into 7000-7999 level required courses in the junior and senior years.

 Elective courses come from a range of disciplines across the University.
 Students may choose any 2 courses from the approved list**.
 The 2 courses may not come from the same department.
 Students are encouraged to tailor the elective courses toward their professional interests and goals.
 Ellectives require approval of the Global Health Minor Advisor.

 In addition, a student may choose to do a guided study (3 credits), in lieu of one of the elective credits and work with underserved populations domestically or internationally.
 Students are encouraged to pursue a study in their professional field.
-Some examples include: a nursing student wishing to work with an immigrant population in Philadelphia, a political science student wishing to pursue a health policy experience in Washington DC, or an engineering student participating in a project such as designing new power sources for medical equipment that will be used in Africa.
+Some examples include: a nursing student wishing to work with an immigrant population in Philadelphia, a political science student wishing to pursue a health policy experience in Washington D.C., or an engineering student participating in a water project in a developing country.

 It is the student’s responsibility to develop an independent study in collaboration with an advisor who will guide their study.
 The experience must be approved by the Global Health Minor advisor** before it commences.
 Students may use projects they are already working on in their field of study as long as it addresses a global health issue and is pre-approved by the minor’s advisor.